Heatblur-Simulations/f-4e-manual/src/systems/hydraulics.md

 The Utility System supplies hydraulic pressure to all aircraft systems (which need hydraulic pressure) except the stabilator actuator.
-It drives the second actuator on every flight control surface, acting as both a power assist and backup.
+It drives the second actuator on every flight control surface (except stabilator), acting as both a power assist and backup.

-The only hydraulic device not connected to the utility system is the stabilator.
-One actuator is powered through PC-1 and the second one by PC-2.
+The first stabilator actuator is powered through PC-1 and the second one by PC-2.
 Additionally on aircraft after *TO 1F-4-903*, an Stabilator Auxiliary Power Unit (APU) is installed to provide backup hydraulic pressure for